-Self-Direction gives individuals with developmental disabilities (or the people who help them) the ability to decide on a mix of supports and services that work best for their needs.
-Supports and services can include help to get and keep a job, help to live safely and learn new skills, help to learn about and enjoy activities in your community and help to stay healthy or improve your health.
+Self-Direction gives individuals with IDD (and the people who help them), the ability to decide on a mix of supports and services that work best for their needs.
+Supports and services can include help to find and keep a job, help to live safely and learn new skills, help to learn about and enjoy activities in their community and help to stay healthy.
 Self-Direction gives individuals and families greater control over the services they receive, how they receive them and who provides them.
-Through Self Direction, individuals have more control and flexibility to live as independently as they are able in their homes and communities.
+Through Self-Direction, people with IDD have more control and flexibility to live as independently as they are able in their homes and communities.

-Individuals who Self Direct choose to accept the authority to make decisions over some or all of their supports and services and they accept responsibility for taking a direct, leadership role in managing these supports and services.
+Individuals who self-direct choose to accept the authority to make decisions over some or all of their supports and services.
+They also accept responsibility for taking a direct, leadership role in managing these supports and services.
 These areas of responsibility fall into two categories: employer authority and budget authority.
 Some services offer both authorities while others may offer one or the other.

-Budget Authority means that you will manage a budget OPWDD approves to pay for the supports and services you need in a responsible manner.
-You and people who you choose to help you will make decisions about the services you need now and any changes you need to make to your services if your needs change.
+Budget Authority means that you will responsibly manage an OPWDD approved budget OPWDD to pay for the supports and services you need.
+You and people who you choose to help you will make decisions about the services you need now and any changes you need to make to your services.
 You may also have responsibility for authorizing payments for your supports and services, reviewing bills to make sure that you received the services you are paying for, and monitoring your monthly and yearly expenses to make sure that the cost of the services you receive stay within your approved budget amount.

 What help will I get if I choose to Self-Direct?

-Upon receiving authorization to start working on a Self-Directed Plan you will receive contact information to begin the process in selecting a Broker and a Fiscal Intermediary.
+Upon receiving authorization to start working on a Self-Directed plan you will receive contact information to begin the process of selecting a Support Broker and a Fiscal Intermediary.

-Brokerage: The selected Broker will help you develop a customized Self Directed Plan within you budget parameters.
-Your Broker may also help you decide what qualifications your staff needs to have and to recruit your staff, and help you identify what tasks they need to do to help you, what hours you need their help, and how to supervise your staff.
+Support Broker: The Support Broker you select will help you develop a customized Self-Directed plan within your budget parameters.
+Your Support Broker may also help you decide what qualifications your staff needs to have and help to recruit your staff.
+They will also help you identify what tasks they need to do to help you, what hours you need their help, and how to supervise your staff.

-Brokers and Fiscal Intermediaries have been through various OPWDD required trainings in regards to Self-Direction.
-Their increased knowledge base will help the participant and/or family navigate and implement a successful Self-Directed Plan.
+Support Brokers and Fiscal Intermediaries have participated in mandated OPWDD Self-Direction trainings.
+Their increased knowledge base will help the participant and/or family navigate and implement a successful Self-Directed plan.

-OPWDD currently offers a variety services that can be self-directed.
-These are Community Habilitation, Respite, Supported Employment, Individual Directed Goods and Services, Support Brokerage, and Live in Caregiver.
+OPWDD currently offers a variety of services that can be self-directed.
+These services are: Community Habilitation, Respite, Supported Employment, Individual Directed Goods and Services, Support Brokerage, Paid Neighbor and Live-in Caregiver.